Vaginismus and Vestibulitis

 Do not attempt to treat this condition without appropriate training and full informed consent.

-This article may be reprinted in a suitable magazine with our permission.
-Please ask first.
+This article may be reprinted in a number of suitable magazines with our permission.
+Please ask first if you wish to do so..